The Evidence

 Provide organisation details: name, sector, and region.
 Optionally add a description, competitors, and website.

-You can also import from a completed pitch to pre-fill fields and enable comparison mode.
+You can also import from a completed pitch to pre-fill fields and enable the Drift Check.

 Employer Context Documents